Advanced exploration and investigation of the theory and application of statistics and data analysis.

 There is no foreign language requirement for a Ph.D. in Statistics.

-Two dual degrees are currently offered, one with Operations Research (OR) and one with Social Data Analytics (SoDA).
-Interested students may apply to either of these dual degrees after being accepted to the Ph.D. program in Statistics, though they may make their interest in these programs known while applying to the statistics program.
-For up-to-date degree requirements and details, please see the graduate bulletin.
+Three dual degrees are currently offered, one with the Department of Meteorology and Atmospheric Science, one with Operations Research (OR), and one with Social Data Analytics (SoDA).
+Interested students may apply to these dual degrees after being accepted to the Ph.D. program in Statistics, though they may make their interest in these programs known while applying to the Statistics program.
+For up-to-date degree requirements and details, please see the Graduate Bulletin.

 How do I Apply?